WilliamVoong/Matkostnader/README.md

 I also have an idea how i could expand this idea with arbitary amount of people The calculation of how much they should pay each other becomes a bit more complicated.
 The formula that i would use
-(cost diffrence between who paid the most the actual paying person)/2 print "you should pay (name of the one who paid most)"
+(cost diffrence between who paid the most and the actual paying person)/2 ) print " (The actual person)  should pay (name of the one who paid most)"

 But i don't find it intresting as i can't see any uses for it.
 Maybe if i get i third roomie, who knows! :)